 These factors, coupled with feelings of uncertainty with regard to their career paths and academic abilities as courses become increasingly difficult, can lead to students being overwhelmed and/or frustrated at times.

-Parent encouragement is as important in the sophomore year as it was in freshman year.
+Parent encouragement is important.
 Along with your support, our faculty and staff can help your student gain the confidence, abilities and insights that can assist him/her in achieving academic competency, developing autonomy, and discovering personal and career niches.

 In addition, it allows a student with a declared major to take focused courses as a way to discern his/her level of interest and competence in a particular academic area.
 During this time, a student is encouraged to be receptive to other options with the possibility they could develop into a double major, a minor, or a change in his/her major.

-As a parent, you might be concerned if your student switches majors in the sophomore year.
-You might wonder about him/her staying on track for graduation as well as question if your student might be experiencing feelings of disillusionment or disappointment that could change in a few months.
+As a parent, you might be concerned if your student switches majors as a sophomore.
+You might wonder about him/her staying on track for graduation.

 BW resources can help.
 Your student's academic advisor, as well as advisors in the offices of Career Services and Academic Advising, can help him/her explore academic and career options while striving to stay on track for graduation.
-In addition, your student has an online tool he/she can use to plan course selection.
-Called the BW Graduation Plan, this resource facilitates student management of academic progress to help ensure a timely graduation.
+In addition, your student has an online tool, called the BW Graduation Plan, he/she can use to plan course selection.

 Starting freshman year, most students begin a steady progression of independence that culminates senior year and extends beyond graduation.
-And while a student might seem to revel in this newfound freedom, there can be an underlying sense of needing assurance that family encouragement and support are still available.
+But this transition isn't without fluctuation.

-As an example, a student might experience mixed feelings about financial independence.
-On one hand, he/she might want to be fiscally independent, but be unsure of how to properly manage money and/or be wary of losing the security that comes from knowing parents can help pay the bills.
-On the flip side, parents might want their student to assume more personal accountability for finances but have difficulty in convincing their student to embrace this practice.
+For example, a student might experience mixed feelings about financial independence.
+On one hand, he/she may want to be fiscally independent but doesn't know how to properly manage money.
+On the flip side, parents may want their student to assume more personal accountability for finances but have difficulty in convincing their student to embrace this practice.

-Likewise, the transition of social issues that began in freshman year often continues throughout sophomore year.
-In some cases, a student might be faced with the dilemma of sorting out hometown peer and romantic relationships with college-based ones.
-Problems can come into play if there is an emotional attachment or social dependence to these individuals that affects the student's ability to fully acclimate to college.
+The transition of social issues that began freshman year often continues this year.
+A student may be faced with the dilemma of sorting out hometown friendships with college-based ones.

 Personal and Career Niches

-Similar to freshman year, the factors of identity formation, self-esteem and self-concept continue to evolve and influence a student's sense of values, direction and purpose as he/she strives to define personal and career niches.
+Similar to freshman year, the factors of identity formation, self-esteem and self-concept continue to evolve and influence a student's sense of values, direction and purpose as he/she defines personal and career niches.

-An ongoing process of discovery, exploration can occur via academics, relationships, co-curricular activities and other experiences that help fuel a student's passion and commitment to a potential career path, social cause and/or personal endeavor.
+Academics, relationships, co-curricular activities and other experiences can fuel a student's passion and commitment to a potential career path, social cause and/or personal endeavor.

 As a parent, you can support your student by: